isaactpetersen/psy-3170-2025-fall/README.md

-# PSY:3170 – Fantasy Football: Predictive Analytics and Empiricism (SEMESTER YEAR)
+# PSY:3170 – Fantasy Football: Predictive Analytics and Empiricism (Fall 2025)

-This is the code that creates the Wiki for PSY:3170 – Fantasy Football: Predictive Analytics and Empiricism (SEMESTER YEAR).
+This is the code that creates the Wiki for PSY:3170 – Fantasy Football: Predictive Analytics and Empiricism (Fall 2025).
 The Class Wiki is located here: **https://isaactpetersen.github.io/psy-3170-2025-fall/**

 # License